Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

 • Opinion seems divided; some vets feel this is too early to vaccinate, while others are happy.
 You'll need to check with your Cocker Spaniel breeders (and vet) and make your own judgement.

-Learn more about Cocker Spaniel's health problems here.
+Learn more about Cocker Spaniel health issues here.

-What Is CERF Testing and Why Should I Ask About It?
+What Is CERF Testing And Why Do I Need To Ask My Breeder About It?

 If your breeder is genuinely passionate about Cocker Spaniels, their dogs are likely to have been CERF tested.

-CERF stands for Canine Eye Registration Foundation and is an annual eye examination and are given by a qualified veterinary ophthalmologist to determine and document the condition of your Cocker Spaniel's eyes.
+CERF stands for Canine Eye Registration Foundation and is an annual eye examination.
+They are given by a qualified veterinary ophthalmologist to determine and document the condition of the eyes in the breeder's dogs.

 The Foundation aims to eliminate eye disease in purebred dogs and puppies.